notawakestudio/NUSConnect-Docs/docs/TestingGuide.md

 As we are the sole developers of the entire application, we will function as QA engineers to ensure the system is functioning properly and fails gracefully.

 Test cases:

-- The website should be performant under reasonable load (500 users requesting for the webpages within a span of 3 seconds)
+- The website should be preformat under reasonable load (500 users requesting for the webpages within a span of 3 seconds)
   - Input: load the homepage using Jmeter with the above specifications.
   - Expected behavior: respond code 200 and report showing pages are loaded successfully.

 #TODO (More details to be added)

+Failure cases:

 ## **Acceptance Test**

 > Test the system to ensure it meets the user requirements.

 Given below are instructions to test the application manually.
-In fact, we will write the equivalent integration tests such that what's descriped below will also be verified programmatically.
+In fact, we will write the equivalent integration tests such that what's described below will also be verified programmatically.

 This section also serves as a guide for a potential user to see what are the